 Parameters R1_value = paramfile.par(TreeRootName(Model_Specific(R1)))

 To avoid extra parsing difficulty, embedded spaces are not allowed in ibischk6, Version 6.0.0.
-For example, the following statement would not be allowed
+For example, the following statement would not be allowed:

 Parameters R1_value = paramfile.par ( TreeRootName (Model_Specific ( R1 ) ) )

+An explicit restriction exists in the current ibischk6, Version 6.0.0 parser and earlier ibischk parser operation.

+Based on discussions at the August 1, 2014 IBIS Teleconference meeting, the second format with spaces is explicitly allowed in BIRD172.1.
+This may require a BUG report and parser change.

-An explicit restriction is proposed to conform to the current ibischk6, Version 6.0.0 parser and earlier ibischk parser operation.When referencing a parameter in a file, only those Formats that have a default value (the first value) such as Value, List, Steps, etc. are permitted.
+When referencing a parameter in a file, only those Formats that have a default value (the first value) such as Value, List, Steps, etc. are permitted.
 They also permit Default (or Value or Default).
 Format Table supports multiple values and is prohibited.
 Statistical Formats Gaussian, Dual-Dirac, and DjRj rely on two or more entries and are prohibited.
 Note, Format Gaussian could have been allowed based on its first value (the mean).
 However, it would have been the only legal statistical Format.
 Also, Default is not permitted with Table, Gaussian, Dual-Dirac, and DjRj, so the proposal is not permit any of these Formats for syntactical and functional consistency.

 ANY OTHER BACKGROUND INFORMATION: